-- 13. The Registrar must - (a) insert in the Register any alteration to the name, address or other particulars of any registered person which may come to the Registrar's knowledge; - (b) correct any error in any entry in the Register which may come to the Registrar's knowledge; - (c) remove from the Register the name of any person - (i) whose registration is cancelled under any provision of this Act; or - (ii) who is deceased; and - (d) insert in the Register any alteration to the qualifications or any additional qualifications of a registered person.
+- 13. The Registrar shall - (a) insert in the Register any alteration to the name, address or other particulars of any registered person which may come to his knowledge; - (b) correct any error in any entry in the Register which may come to his knowledge; - (c) remove from the Register the name of any person - (i) whose registration is cancelled under any provision of this Act; or - (ii) who is deceased; and - (d) insert in the Register any alteration to the qualifications or any additional qualifications of a registered person.